en-wl/wordlist/README.md

 If the prefix is a `=` than the scowl info is partly replaced.
 In particular any scowl info with a size less then the provided size will be removed.

-The _adjust_ format can be used to create new groups.
+#### Merging groups

+If two lines within the same group match different groups in the database, the two groups will be merged when the prefix is anything but `~`.

+#### Creating new groups

+If no lines that match an existing group are found, a new group will be created.
 When adding a group either a SCOWL info line or a line with `~` prefix must be part of the group.
 When the `~` prefix is used that line will be used to intelligently assign SCOWL info for the group.
 For example this:

     ~ rive <v>: -, riven, -, -
     + riven <aj>